taddev/cexport/README.md

 My library is available on [Github.com][2].

 ## cexport Library
 This library is defined by two files.
 One holds the C code and exports a C function for Go use.
 The second file holds the Go code and exports a Go function for C use as well as a Go function for Go use (confused yet?).
-To use this library simply import it to a *main* package and call `cexport.Example()`.
+To use this library simply import it to a *main* package and call `cexport.RunCGoC()`.
 This will invoke the C function which prints a statement then calls the Go function from C. The method is overly complex but is used to show how these processes are handled.

 ## Using cexport Library
 This example program knows nothing about the C code but has complete access to it through the wrapper function `cexport.Example()` we created earlier.